 - John Neal Bookseller – I love JNB products, and I feel that they have a better selection of oblique pens than Paper & Ink Arts.
 However, their dated website interface makes it a little bit difficult to shop there.

-- Paper & Ink Arts – Paper & Ink Arts is my all-around favorite for finding any calligraphy supply you could possibly want.
-They have everything … plus fast shipping and great customer service!
+- Paper & Ink Arts – Paper & Ink Arts has everything … plus fast shipping and great customer service!

 Trinidad and Tobago

 Reader tip: “There are two, maybe three, stores here where calligraphy and art supplies can be found.
 As a result, I usually purchase my supplies from [US-based companies like] Amazon, Michaels, John Neal Bookseller or Paper & Ink Arts, have them shipped to a company in Miami, and the company then ships my packages to Trinidad.
 Unfortunately, using this method incurs additional shipping fees as well as VAT charges and custom duties.
 The two main local stores I’ve found supplies at are:

 - Deltex Art Shop (Pembroke St., Port of Spain) – Sells Tombow Dual Brush Pens, Speedball India Ink, Dr. Ph.
 Martin’s Bombay India Ink, PearlEx Pigments, and watercolour supplies.